The Thylacine: The Cryptid We Drove Extinct.

 Full bibliography.

-- Australian museum and government records on the thylacine, its hunting, and the 1986 extinction declaration.
+- Australian museum and government records on the thylacine, the 1888–1909 bounty, and the 1982 (IUCN)/1986 extinction declarations; National Museum of Australia materials.

-- Historical photographs and film of living thylacines, including the last captive animals.
+- Historical photographs and David Fleay's 1933 film of the last captive thylacine; accounts of the September 7, 1936 death at Beaumaris Zoo.

-- Analyses of post-1936 sighting reports and survey efforts.
+- Analyses of post-1936 sighting reports and failed survey efforts (Tasmanian and mainland).

 Frequently asked questions.